-The mentoring Program sits under the guidance of SESF Committee Member and AFL legend Nathan Burke as our ‘Mentoring Team Leader’ who regularly collaborates and runs online training sessions with all SESF mentors.
-The SESF Mentor Program follows the strictest of protocols and governance.
+The Mentoring Program operated under the guidance of SESF Committee Member and AFL legend Nathan Burke as the ‘Mentoring Team Leader,’ who regularly collaborated and conducted online training sessions with all SESF mentors.
+The SESF Mentor Program followed strict protocols and governance.

 Olympic and Commonwealth Medallist.